Christians, the Constitution, and Our Country Scott Pauley

 Patriotism is no substitute for faith in God and obedience to His Word.
 Jonah is a reminder of that!
 Likewise, to say that people of faith should have no interest or involvement in the affairs of their nation is to ignore a basic truth: God does not divide the life of a believer into sacred and secular.
 Christians should be the best citizens in any nation.

-As an evangelist I work hard to keep myself free from political entanglements.
-I believe the greatest need of our nation is the gospel and I can declare that same message to all people.
+As an evangelist, I work hard to keep myself free from political entanglements.
+I believe the greatest need of our nation is the gospel, and I can declare that same message to all people.
 Government can never do what God can do.
-But we must also remember that God ordained government and we have a responsibility to it.
+But we must also remember that God ordained government, and we have a responsibility to it.
 My part in politics is to pray for those in authority, preach the truth of God’s Word, and encourage believers to be the best citizens they can be as a witness for Christ.
+(DOWNLOAD: 21 Bible Prayers for Government Leaders.)

-As I read through the US Constitution again I was reminded that our God is good, our founders were wise, and our nation has been blessed.
-I was impressed with the reality that free people must stay engaged if the freedom is to continue.
+As I recently reread the US Constitution, it reminded me that our God is good, our founders were wise, and our nation has received great blessings.
+The text impressed me with this clear reality: free people must stay engaged if freedom is to continue.
 Here are my reflections…

 1. Our representative branch of government deserves as much attention as the executive branch.
 It is actually addressed first!
 It’s not just about a president.
 One man does not choose the direction of the nation – we choose it at the state and local level.

 3. The amendments are as important as the articles.
-Get acquainted with the Bill of Rights!
+Study the Bill of Rights!

 Thomas Jefferson once said, “We in America do not have a government by the majority – we have government by the majority who participate…All tyranny needs to gain a foothold is for people of good conscience to remain silent.”